La Noche de Walpurgis: Production

 La Noche de Walpurgis was the fifth entry in a series of films to feature the werewolf Waldemar Daninsky.
 Daninsky's lycanthropy is not given a specific origin in this film; the events of the film are assumed to have followed from the ending of Fury of the Wolf Man (1970), which involved a Yeti's bite as the cause of Daninsky's curse.
 How Daninsky went from being a college professor in Fury to being a castle-owning count in Walpurgis is never addressed.
 Some critics feel the film works better if one assumes it to be a direct sequel to Naschy's first werewolf film, La Marca del Hombre Lobo (1968).

 Release

 The film was released theatrically in its native Spain as La Noche de Walpurgis in May 1971, and was released theatrically in the United States as The Werewolf vs the Vampire Woman by Ellman Film Enterprises in 1972, accompanied by a paperback novelization tie-in (which didn't really follow the plot of the film too closely).
-It was shown in England as Shadow of the Werewolf, in Belgium as Night of the Loup Garous, and in Germany in October 1971 as Die Nacht der Vampire/ Night of the Vampire.
+It was released in Belgium as Night of the Loup Garous, in Germany in October 1971 as Die Nacht der Vampire/ Night of the Vampire, and in the UK as Shadow of the Werewolf in 1973 (on a double bill with Amando de Ossorio's Tombs of the Blind Dead).
 It was re-released theatrically years later in Germany as Nacht der Blutigen Hexen/ Night of the Bloody Witches.
 It was shown in Italy as La Messe Nere della Contessa Dracula/ The Black Mass of Countess Dracula, and in France as La Furie des Vampires.